China foreign minister in Sri Lanka to discuss Belt and Road - KESQ

 Associated Press

-COLOMBO, Sri Lanka (AP) — Chinese Foreign Minister Wang Yi is in Sri Lanka seeking to advance China’s ambitious Belt and Road Initiative, as the island nation looked to Beijing for help as it tries to rescue itself from a foreign currency and debt crisis.
-Wang arrived in Sri Lanka on Saturday from the Maldives on the last leg of a multi-city trip that has also taken him to Eritrea, Kenya and Comoros in Africa.
-In Sri Lanka, Wang was scheduled to meet President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa.
-Later Wang and Rajapaksa are scheduled to speak at Colombo’s Port City, a reclaimed island developed with Chinese investment.
+COLOMBO, Sri Lanka (AP) — Chinese Foreign Minister Wang Yi is in Sri Lanka seeking to advance Beijing’s ambitious Belt and Road Initiative as the island nation tries to rescue itself from a foreign currency and debt crisis, partly due to infrastructure built with Chinese loans that don’t generate revenue.
+Wang arrived from the Maldives on the last leg of a multi-city trip that has also taken him to Eritrea, Kenya and Comoros in Africa.
+He met with President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa.
+Wang and the prime minister are scheduled to speak at Colombo’s Port City, a reclaimed island developed with Chinese investment.
+Sri Lanka faces one of its worst economic crises, with foreign reserves down to around $1.6 billion, barely enough for a few weeks of imports.